 Middlesex has several honor societies for students who excel in the classroom.

-Phi Theta Kappa, the national honor society that recognizes the academic achievements of community college students, provides opportunities for leadership, fellowship, scholarship and the chance to be of service to fellow students and the MCC community.
-Students will be invited to join if they earn a 3.5 cumulative GPA after completing a minimum of 12 credits in credit-bearing courses and have completed all required developmental coursework.
+Phi Theta Kappa, the international honor society that recognizes the academic achievements of community college students, provides opportunities for leadership, fellowship, scholarship and the chance to be of service to fellow students and the MCC community.
+Current MCC students will be invited to join if they earn a 3.5 cumulative GPA after completing a minimum of 12 credits in credit-bearing courses, have completed all required developmental coursework and have a declared major.
 Phi Theta Kappa students may be eligible to apply for over $37 million in scholarships reserved by four-year colleges nationwide.
-For more information, call 732.906.2590.
+For more information, call 732.906.2595.

 Alpha Mu Gamma, the national collegiate foreign language honor society, recognizes and encourages the study of cultures through foreign languages.
 In order to be a member, students have to have two classes of foreign language completed at the intermediate level or higher, with grades of A- or A and have an overall GPA of at least 3.0.